Gil Vicente F.C.: Ascent to top tier

 In the 1980s Gil Vicente improved and reached two third places in the North section of the second division.
 In 1989–90 Segunda Divisão, led by Rodolfo Reis, the team finally achieved promotion to the top tier, winning the North Zone and obtaining a second place in the championship-playoff against Salgueiros and Farense.
 Despite the success, the season is marked by a controversial decision.
-An electrical failure in an away match at Maia during a 2-0 Gil Vicente lead with 16 minutes left led to the game being interrupted.
-The Portuguese Football Federation first awards Gil Vicente a 3-0 win and fines Maia, but the decision would later be changed and the clubs were ordered to repeat the entire match, something which the club claims was inconsistent with another decision in the same year.
+An electrical failure in an away match at Maia during a 2–0 Gil Vicente lead with 16 minutes left led to the game being interrupted.
+The Portuguese Football Federation first awards Gil Vicente a 3–0 win and fines Maia, but the decision would later be changed and the clubs were ordered to repeat the entire match, something which the club claims was inconsistent with another decision in the same year.

 In 1990-91, the first season in the top tier, Gil Vicente narrowly avoided relegation.
 There were 20 participants, with 5 relegation spots, due to a planned decreased to 18 clubs.
 Gil Vicente finished 13-th with 33 points, the same as relegated Tirsense.
-The compact Estádio Adelino Ribeiro Novo proved to be a tough spot for visitors, as only champions Benfica and runner-ups FC Porto able to win.
+The compact Estádio Adelino Ribeiro Novo proved to be a tough spot for visitors, as only champions S.L.
+Benfica and runner-ups FC Porto able to win.

 For 1991-92, the club hired former FC Porto and Sporting CP legend António Oliveira as a manager.
 The club finished 13th again, 2 points clear of relegation.
-Relegation was avoided with a 1-0 win over already-crowned champions FC Porto with a goal scored by Morato.
-Another highlight was reaching the quarter-finals of the Cup, losing to Boavista 1-0 at home.
+Relegation was avoided with a 1–0 win over already-crowned champions FC Porto with a goal scored by Morato.
+Another highlight was reaching the quarter-finals of the Cup, losing to Boavista 1–0 at home.